DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 ## Browser Compatability
-- The site was thoroughly tested with Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
+- The site was tested with Google Chrome, Microsoft Edge, Mozilla Firefox and Safari web browsers.
+- Testing cheked for:
+    - Rendering/Appearance
+    - Resposiveness
+    - Functionalality
-- issues were detected on Safari ios and Mozilla Firefox - see Known bugs section for details.
+- Issues were detected with Safari ios and Mozilla Firefox - see Known bugs section for details.
 - After issues were fixed the site was found to work on all browsers.